anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_11.md

 ## Two-way graphs - Your turn

 a) Make two-way graphs for the variables you found out in the last exercise.
 Your graphs should include a linear fit.
-Compare the variables that correlate high with api13 with the variables thatcorrelate low with api13.
+Compare the variables that correlate high with api13 with the variables thatc orrelate low with api13.

-b) Use the graph matrix to explore the relationship of the variables you choose amog each other (not with api13 anymore).
+b) Use the graph matrix to explore the relationship of the variables you chose among each other (not with api13 anymore).
 Are they correlated with each other?
 What would you think would be implications of a high correlation among them?